FinalSprintCSE310/.github/profile/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- Add more pages and functionality to the program

-- Item 1
+- Utilize our database's information to show more statistics
-- Item 2
+- Allow organizations to control the program's colors for their school's accounts
-- Item 3
+- Improve CSS styling